Changing dietary habits can be hard, regardless of what motivates one to do so.

-Perhaps this is because we have adopted an all or nothing attitude when it comes to ‘diet’.
-Or we become overwhelmed with counting kilojoules.
+Perhaps this is because we have adopted an all-or-nothing attitude when it comes to ‘diet’, which can be difficult to maintain.

 Published in the New England Journal of Medicine, researchers analysed the diets of 73,700 people.
-For 12 years, participants completed food frequency questionnaires every 4 years, and with this data researchers calculated the healthfulness of the diet measured alongside health outcomes.1
+For 12 years, participants completed food frequency questionnaires every 4 years, and with this data researchers calculated the healthfulness of the diet measured alongside health outcomes.

-The more healthy whole foods one ate, the longer and healthier they lived.
+They found the more healthy, whole foods one ate, the longer and healthier they lived.

 Improving diet by only 20% led to an 8-17% reduced risk of premature death.
 And vice versa, having 20% more unhealthy food or drink led to an increased risk of death.

 “Our results highlight the long-term health benefits of improving diet quality with an emphasis on overall dietary patterns rather than on individual foods or nutrients,” said Frank Hu, senior study author.
 “A healthy eating pattern can be adopted according to individuals’ food and cultural preferences and health conditions.
 There is no one-size-fits-all diet.”

 A healthy diet